 A bridge is basically a set of contracts that help in moving assets from the root chain to the child chain.
 There are primarily two bridges to move assets between Ethereum and Matic.
 First one is the Plasma bridge and the second one is called the PoS Bridge or Proof of Stake bridge.
-Plasma bridge provides an increased security guarantees due to the Plasma exit mechanism.
+Plasma bridge provides an increased security guarantee due to the Plasma exit mechanism.

 However, there are certain restrictions on the child token and there is a 7-day withdrawal period associated with all exits/withdraws from Matic to Ethereum on the Plasma bridge.